folbricht/routedns/doc/configuration.md

 - The initial lookup is using the OS' resolver which could be using plain/un-encrypted DNS.
 This may not be desirable or even fail if no other DNS is available.
 - The service does not support querying it by IP directly and a hostname is needed.
 Google for example does not support DoH using `https://8.8.8.8/dns-query`.
 The endpoint has to be configured as `https://dns.google/dns-query`.

-To solve these issues, it is possible to add a bootstrap IP address to the config.
+To solve these issues, it is possible to add a bootstrap IP address to the resolver config or to use a [bootstrap resolver](#Bootstrap-Resolver).
 This will use the IP to connect to the service without first having to perform a lookup while still preserving the DoH URL or DoT hostname for the TLS handshake.
 The `bootstrap-address` option is available on both, DoT and DoH resolvers.

 ```toml
 [resolvers.google-doh-post-bootstrap]